 • Expansion of power grids and renewable energy systems

-• Growth of data centers, cloud computing, and broadband networks
+• Growth of data centers and communication networks

 Cable Manufacturing Processes Explained